How Do Websites Get Hacked by Cybercriminals?

 It’s important to note that vulnerabilities can extend beyond a website itself and even encompass third-party extensions and interconnected technologies.

-The key to cybersecurity and protecting your valuable internet data is to recognize that all systems have potential vulnerabilities and then take proactive measures to mitigate them.
+The key to cybersecurity and protecting your valuable internet data is to recognize that all systems have potential vulnerabilities and then build a layered approach to mitigate them.

-They could manipulate or steal sensitive customer data, which can lead to a loss of trust and potential legal repercussions.
-They could introduce malware or ransomware into the system resulting in costly downtime and potential damage to the company's reputation.
+Once a cybercriminal gains access, they could manipulate or steal sensitive customer data, which can lead to a loss of trust and potential legal repercussions.
+They could introduce malware or ransomware into the system, resulting in costly downtime and potential damage to the company's reputation.

 All of these are real risks, which is precisely why cyberattacks must be mitigated and prepared for in a proactive manner.